cmnord/malaria-gwas/README.md

 1. DONE (Kari): Compile SNP gene locations from the Malaria GWAS study that we have
 1. DONE (Kari): Compile other SNPS from the GWAS catalog, which we use as our background
 1. DONE (Claire): Use `bedtools` to find the overlap of our Malaria SNPs with Roadmap epigenetic data
-1. DOING (Claire): Use `bedtools` to find overlap of background SNPs with Roadmap epigenetic data
+1. DONE (Claire): Use `bedtools` to find overlap of background SNPs with Roadmap epigenetic data
 1. DONE (Kobbie): Use Python to develop figures displaying the overlap between our Malaria SNPs and the Roadmap epigenetic data
 1. Calculate whether or not the difference is significant - p value, all that fun stats stuff
 1. DONE (Claire): Find overlap of malaria SNPs with RBC gene expression data.
-1. TODO (Claire): Find overlap of background SNPs with RBC gene expression data.
+1. DONE (Claire): Find overlap of background SNPs with RBC gene expression data.
 1. TODO (Kobbie): Use Python to develop figures displaying the overlap between background SNPs and the Roadmap epigenetic data
 1. Down the line, we can also use the DAVID database to look at pathways that are enriched <-- think about this later